GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### LISP has assisted a number of our most gifted fellow humans in thinking previously impossible thoughts.
+> ### The best programmers are up to 28 times better than the worst programmers, according to “individual differences” research.
+Given that their pay is never commensurate, they are the biggest bargains in the software field.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Robert L. Glass*

 ---
 ## 🏎 Quick Facts